Akagera National Park, Rwanda

 Ruzizi Tented Lodge

 Nestled on the shores of Lake Ihema, Ruzizi Tented Lodge is a perfect choice for accommodation in Akagera National Park.
 It's the ideal place to immerse oneself in nature without sacrificing modern comforts such as warm showers, delicious three-course meals, and a fully stocked bar.
-The lodge features hassle-free camping, excellent showers, and a beautiful communal deck with breathtaking lakeside views.
+Guests can enjoy hassle-free camping, excellent showers, and a beautiful communal deck with breathtaking lakeside views.
 However, due to the area's thriving wildlife, unexpected animal visits might keep visitors up at night.

-Magashi Camp in the diverse north-eastern corner of Akagera National Park, Magashi Camp offers an awe-inspiring view of the picturesque Lake Rwanyakazinga.
-The camp is home to six permanent safari tents that offer uninterrupted views over the lake.
-The camp's main area comprises a luxurious lounge, dining and bar area, pool, and expansive viewing deck with a sociable fire pit.
-The architecture and interiors pay homage to traditional Rwandan culture, adding to the overall charm of the place.
+Nestled in the stunning northeastern region of Akagera National Park, Magashi Camp offers an awe-inspiring view of the picturesque Lake Rwanyakazinga.
+The camp is home to six permanent safari tents offering uninterrupted lake vistas.
+The camp's main area comprises the luxurious lounge, dining and bar area, pool, and expansive viewing deck with a sociable fire pit.
+The architecture and interiors of the camp are a tribute to traditional Rwandan culture, adding to the overall charm of the place.

 Mantis Akagera Game Lodge